GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And God put them in the hammering-out, the skies, to shine-light over the land.
-And to rule in the day, and in the night, and to separate between the light, and between the darkness, And God saw that-it-was good.
+And to rule in the day, and in the night, and to separate between the light, and between the darkness, And God saw, that it was good.

 And evening was,
 And morning was,